RIAPS/riaps-pycom/src/riaps/fabfile/README.md

   env.hosts = ['192.168.1.2','192.168.1.3','ubuntu.local','bbb-ef9e.local']
   # ----  END OF EDIT HERE  ----
 ```
 - Hosts can additionally be specified explicitly with a flag (**'-H'**) followed by the list of hosts.
 This can be useful for debugging individual hosts or indicating the development machine (localhost).
+Like the riaps-hosts.conf file, the hostnames are listed within single quotes and comma separated (without spaces).
 ```
 riaps_fab <command_name> -H <comma_separated_host_list>
 ```
-- Also, a locally stored riaps-hosts.conf file (of any name) can be used to configure the list of hosts.
+- Also, a locally stored riaps-hosts.conf file (or any name) can be used to configure the list of hosts.
 This file can be utilized by using the **-f** followed by the absolute path and name of the host file.
 This file will be used instead of the default one in **/usr/local/riaps/etc/**
 ```
 riaps_fab <command_name> -f <absolute path and filename of host file>
 ```